 Because some of you have asked for a rating that would be easier to understand than most graphs, I’ve added a performance value between 0 and 10 in the graph S4.
-You can get more infos here
+You can get more infos in the FAQ

 For many people, most curves and graphs are not so easy to understand so some of you have asked about a simple performance rating.
 We have tested the ratings proposed by Sean Olive in AES papers 6113 and 6190 but for some reasons, it was not totally satisfying.
 Those ratings are based on anechoic room measurements extended to Predicted In Room results.
 With our method, we only measure InRoom values and we have to quantify performance based only on those real measurements.